 No, HARP 2.0 is not meant for jumbo mortgages.
-It's for mortgages backed by Fannie Mae or Freddie Mac only.
-There had been talk of a HARP 3 program which may have added access to HARP for non-Fannie Mae and non-Freddie Mac mortgages but the FHFA recently said making a HARP 3 program was not a current priority.
-You can read more about HARP 3.
+It’s for mortgages backed by Fannie Mae or Freddie Mac only.
+There had been talk of a HARP 3 program which may have added access to HARP for non-Fannie Mae and non-Freddie Mac mortgages, but HARP 3 failed to materialize.

 If your current mortgage is a balloon mortgage, you may be able to use HARP.
 It depends on whether your loan is conforming, and whether it’s backed by Fannie Mae or Freddie Mac.

 HARP 3 is the supposed next iteration of HARP.
-It's been referred to as "#MyRefi" and "A Better Bargain For Homeowners" by the White House in various forums dating back to 2011.
-In May 2014, the FHFA announced that expanding HARP 2 into HARP 3 would be unlikely prior to the program's expiration.
+It’s been referred to as “#MyRefi” and “A Better Bargain For Homeowners” by the White House in various forums dating back to 2011.
+HARP 3 will not roll out.
+Instead, a new HARP replacement program has been launched.

 Yes, for the most part, the program is the same with Fannie Mae as with Freddie Mac.
 There are some small differences, but they affect just a tiny, tiny portion of the general population.
 For most people, though, the guidelines work the same.